decentraland/documentation/content/creator/builder/manage-scenes.md

 3. Import this new _.zip_ file.

 {{< hint warning >}}
-**📔 Note**   You can only import scenes that have been built with the Builder.
+**📔 Note**:  You can only import scenes that have been built with the Builder.
 You can't import a scene that was built with the SDK or modified with it.
 {{< /hint >}}

 ## Delete a scene